 - You just start investing in 2007, and put your money in an index fund.
 The market crashes over 40% over the next year.
 Good decision, bad outcome.

 - You receive a $50,000 inheritance and you do research on lump sum investing versus dollar cost averaging.
-You find that lump sum investing outperforms DCA over 60% of the time.
-And you have a good understanding of your cognitive biases and your unique risk tolerance.
-So, you decide that lump sum investing is best for you.
-However, the market crashes 30% the next 6 months after investing.
+You find lump sum investing outperforms DCA over 60% of the time.
+Based on research, you decide that lump sum investing is best for you.
+However, the market crashes 30% the next 6 months.
 Good decision.
 Bad short-term outcome.